Ada Comstock: Career

 From 1921 to 1923, Ada Comstock served as president of the Association of Collegiate Alumnae, now known as the American Association of University Women (AAUW).
 She was a founding member and one of the five American voting delegates to the first conference of the International Federation of University Women in London in 1920 and at the second in Paris in 1922.
 One of their objects was the forwarding of higher education for women in every country in the world.
 She was active in other areas in public life as well.
 In 1929, she was the only woman named by President Herbert Hoover to an eleven-person commission to study problems of law enforcement.
 She was a president of the American Academy of Arts and Sciences, Vice Chairman of the American Council of Institute of Pacific Relations and served on the National Committee for Planned Parenthood.

 On October 20, 1923, Comstock was inaugurated as president of Radcliffe College.
 Her colleague at the AAUW, Frances Fenton Bernard, succeeded her as Dean of Smith College in the spring of 1924.
 Comstock spent twenty years leading the school, strengthening its academic programs and, in 1943, persuaded Harvard to accept classroom coeducation.
 Also under President Comstock, Radcliffe was able to launch a nationwide admission program, improve student housing, construct new classroom buildings, and expand the graduate program.
 When Radcliffe celebrated its 75th anniversary in 1954, Comstock was called "the chief architect of the greatness of this college".

 In addition to her academic career, Comstock was appointed to the National Committee on Law Observation and Enforcement, known as the Wickersham Commission, in 1929.

 After her retirement from Radcliffe, Comstock remained active in academia, serving on the Smith board of trustees, working on a graduate center for Radcliffe, and traveling extensively in support of her husband's research.

 Personal life

-A week after her retirement from Radcliffe in 1943, Comstock married Yale professor emeritus Wallace Notestein.
+A week after her retirement from Radcliffe in 1943, Comstock married Wallace Notestein, a professor emeritus at Yale University.
 They had met in Minnesota decades before, but Comstock had focused on her academic career, as her father wished.
 Neither had married in the intervening years.
 Notestein died in 1969.